 Explore is UCL Library Services' single search tool for finding journals, books, full-text articles, archive material and much more.
-Whether you're looking for items on your reading list or information for a project or research, you'll find it in Explore and you get instant access to any full-text the library subscribes to.
-For more information about access, click here.
+Whether you're looking for items on your reading list or research for a project or essay, you'll find it in Explore and you get instant access to any full-text content the library subscribes to.

 To help you get the most out of Explore, here are a few helpful hints to get you started:

 If you find that that the book you want is out of the library and there are no copies available in any other UCL libraries, you may want to place a request for that title.
-You cannot place a request for books on the shelves in the library.
+You cannot place a request for books that are available, on the shelves, in the library.

 If there are multiple requests for a title, all requests will be limited to one week for standard (8 week) items.